-Do not shake the filters when the exhauster is on.
-Doing so will accelerate wear on the filters around the shaker assembly, but not loosen the dust.
+Do not shake the filters when the exhauster is on, doing so will accelerate wear on the filters around the shaker assembly, but not shake the dust loose.

 6.3.2 Empty the dust collector drawer regularly.
 Begin by checking the drawer daily and adjust frequency based on usage and breakdown rate of media.
 Dump the contents into a suitable disposal container.